 by Nicole Carr

-For information on Grossmont’s Human Resources and Finance Fundamentals Program or other career pathways options, visit https://adultschool.guhsd.net/index.html or contact the Grossmont Adult Education office at (619) 588-3500.
+For more information on the GED program and other career pathway options, visit https://adultschool.guhsd.net/index.html or contact the Grossmont Adult Education office at (619) 588-3500.